Archiving Google Photos offline to free up space

 1. Sync phone to computer

-First, I use Syncthing to sync the contents of my phone to a hard drive connected to my computer.
+First, I use Syncthing to sync the contents of my phone to my computer.

 After the sync is complete, I turn off Syncthing from my computer, to make sure no incremental updates will happen during the archive process.